The Husqvarna 240 X-Torq Chainsaw Specs, Features, Reviews

 Delivers lower fuel consumption and reduced exhaust emission levels in accordance with the world´s most stringent environmental regulations.

-• The great Husky centrifugal air cleaning system
+• centrifugal air cleaning system

-• Air purge for easier starting
+• air purge for easier starting

-• An effective chain brake system for safety
+• chain brake system for safety

-Husqvarna 240 Review
+Husqvarna 240 reviews

 The 240 is a good little saw when it’s used on what it was designed for – light work!